-- 1. Production, marketing and distribution of the TLC-1000 and patented TLC-2000 Theralase Superpulsed Laser Technologies to healthcare practitioners internationally, who are interested in the safe and effective treatment of nerve, muscle, tendon, ligament, joint and wound conditions through the elimination of pain, reduction of inflammation and acceleration of tissue healing. - 2.
-Commercialization of the patented TLC-3000 Photo Dynamic Compound ("PDC") Anti-Cancer Technology through preclinical research, clinical trials and technology development to destroy cancers for oncological applications, and to destroy bacteria in human, animal and sterilization applications.
+- 1. Production, marketing and distribution of the TLC-1000 and patented TLC-2000 Theralase Superpulsed Laser Technologies to healthcare practitioners internationally, who are interested in the safe and effective treatment of nerve, muscle, tendon, ligament, joint and wound conditions through the elimination of pain, reduction of inflammation and acceleration of tissue healing.
+The strategy is to systematically rollout the technology through a focused sales and marketing team commencing with Canada followed by the US and then Internationally. - 2.
+Commercialization of the patented TLC-3000 Photo Dynamic Compound ("PDC") Anti-Cancer Technology through preclinical research, clinical trials and technology development to destroy cancers for oncological applications, and to destroy bacteria for human, animal and sterilization applications.